-Site No. Data of Testing Site Location LA eq (dBA) (Government Standard) Site No. Date of Testing Site Location Day Time Night Time
+Site No. Date of Testing Site Location LA {eq} (dBA) (Government Standard) Day Time Night Time

-Site No. Data of Testing Site Location LA eq (dBA) (Monitoring Results) Site No. Date of Testing Site Location Day Time Night Time
+Site No. Date of Testing Site Location LA {eq} (dBA) (Monitoring Results) Day Time Night Time

 • GRIEVANCE REDRESS MECHANISM

 • Provide information on establishment of grievance redress mechanism and capacity of grievance redress committee to address project-related issues/complaints.
 Include as appendix Notification of the GRM (town-wise if applicable).